rustfoundation/foundation.rust-lang.org/news/member-spotlight-traverse-research.md

 ---

 *Jasper Bekkers is an accomplished rendering engineer, having worked with some of the biggest names in the gaming industry.
-He started his career as an intern at EA Digital Illusions CE AB in Stockholm, Sweden, where he contributed to the development of Battlefield 3.
-He then moved on to Frostbite, where he gained valuable experience working on impressive games such as Battlefield 4, Dragon Age: Inquisition, and Star Wars: Battlefront.
-Jasper's expertise in rendering made him a highly sought-after talent in the industry.*

-*In 2016, Jasper joined OTOY, a company that specializes in cloud rendering technology, before moving on to SEED, a division of Electronic Arts.
-At SEED, he served as a consulting rendering engineer, working on cutting-edge technologies that would help push the boundaries of what was possible in game development.
-After two years at SEED, Jasper founded his own company, Traverse Research, where he currently serves as the CEO, leading the research and development of new technologies.&nbsp;*
+His expertise in rendering made him a highly sought-after talent in the industry.
+Jasper is the founder and CEO of Traverse Research, where he leads the research and development of new technologies*​​​​​​.

 ### You can follow Traverse Research on [<u>GitHub</u>](https://github.com/Traverse-Research/), [<u>Twitter</u>](https://twitter.com/TraverseBreda), or [<u>their blog</u>](https://blog.traverseresearch.nl/) for the latest updates.